-DMME maintains four offices across Virginia, one of which it owns (Big Stone Gap) and three that are leased (Richmond, Charlottesville and Lebanon).
+DMME maintains four offices across Virginia, one of which it owns (Big Stone Gap), another that is provided space by the Departmentt of Forestry in Charlottesville at no cost, and two that are leased (Richmond and Lebanon).
 The largest of these facilities is the Buchanan-Smith Building in Big Stone Gap.
-This facility includes 25,827 square feet of office space, for 100 staff members, two active file areas, and a customer assistance center, and the agency's garage of 6,000 square feet that maintains most of the agency's 129 vehicles.
-Storage space in the building is at a premium.
-Efforts to store files electronically are ongoing.
+This facility is 25,827 square feet of office space for approximately 80 staffmembers, an active file area, an Emergency Response Center, a customer assistance center, and the agency's garage of 6,000 square feet that maintains most of the agency's 110 vehicles.
+Efforts to store files electronically have alleviated the agency's storage problems of the past.
+DMME continues its work to become completely paperless.

-The Buchanan-Smith Building was completed and occupied in 1992 and has maintenance needs typical of a twenty five year old building.
-Recently DMME entered into an energy performance contract with Trane to upgrade all lighting in the building, garage facility, and all outside lighting to LEDs.
-The performance contract also included the replacement of the facility's chiller, and one of the coal fired boilers with a modern propane boiler to be used in transition periods to increase energy efficiency.
-The building's current needs include replacement of its roof, maintenance to asphalt surface, and painting.
+The Buchanan-Smith Building was completed and occupied in 1992 and has maintenance needs typical of a twenty-six year old building.
+DMME completed an energy performance contract with Trane to upgrade all lighting in the building, garage facility, and all outside lighting to LEDs.
+The performance contract also included the replacement of the facility's chiller, and replaced one of the coal fired boilers with a modern propane boiler to be used in transition periods to increase energy efficiency.
+DMME has initiated the process to replace the roof.
+Maintenance of asphalt surfaces and painting (exterior and interior) will be assessed and contracted depending on budget availability.